-According to the Office for National Statistics (ONS), the UK gender pay gap across all industries is currently 8.3%, up from 7.7% in 2021.
-This means that the average woman earns 8.3% less than the average man.
+According to the Office for National Statistics (ONS), the UK gender pay gap across all industries is currently 7.7%, up from 7.6% in 2022.
+This means that the average woman earns 7.7% less than the average man.
 The gender pay gap has been declining slowly over time; over the last decade it has fallen by approximately a quarter among full time employees and all employees.

-Construction has a large gender pay gap partly due to the low numbers of women in the sector - women account for just over 14% of workers and very few of them are in higher-paid senior roles.
-But this appears to be changing gradually, with women now making up over a third of the graduates going into the UK construction industry.
+Construction has a large gender pay gap partly due to the low numbers of women in the sector - women account for just 15.8% of workers and very few of them are in higher-paid senior roles.
+However this appears to be changing gradually - when the ONS started compiling data on the construction industry's gender breakdown in 1997, women represented 12.8% of the total workforce.
 Our gender pay gap reflects the challenges facing the sector and is similar to most of our peers.